 This half term, we are looking at how early humans lived and how society developed in the thousands of years leading up to the Bronze Age.

-We will be writing a descriptive narrative based on the story 'Stone Age Boy' and will be investigating how early humans developed tools to help them survive as they migrated across Europe and into Britain after the last major ice age.
+We will be investigating how early humans developed tools to help them survive as they migrated across Europe and into Britain after the last major ice age.

-In topic lessons, we will focus on History and investigate questions such as 'How long have humans been around?' and 'Would a human ever have met a dinosaur?'.
+In History lessons, we will investigate questions such as 'How long have humans been around?' and 'Would a human ever have met a dinosaur?'.
 We will also investigate the sort of places early humans would have lived and how early societies would have developed.

 In Science we will be looking at the topic of 'Light' and investigating the properties of light and how it interacts with other materials.